-Delegated matter Delegated to 3 Operational responsibility Income Generation and other patient related services budget holders b.
-Non patient care income Director of Finance Divisional Managers, Hewitt Centre Managing Director.
-Heads of Departments or Divisional Accountants c.
+Delegated matter Delegated to 2 Operational responsibility a.
+The keeping of a register of seal and safekeeping of the seal Chief Executive Trust Secretary b.
+Attestation of seal in accordance with Standing Orders Chief Executive Chief Executive and Director of Finance (report to Board of Directors) c.
+Property transactions and any other legal requirement for the use of the seal Chair and Chief Executive Chair or Non-Executive Director and the Chief Executive or their nominated Executive Director 40.
+Security Management Monitor and ensure compliance with Directions issued by the Secretary of State for Health on NHS security management including appointment of the Local Security Management Specialist Chief Executive Chief Operating Officer and Local Security Management Specialist 41.
+Setting of Fees and Charges (Income) a.
+Private Patient, Overseas Visitors, Income Generation and other patient related services Director of Finance Deputy Director of Finance and budget holders b.
+Non patient care income Director of Finance Divisional Managers, Heads of Departments or Divisional Accountants c.
 Informing the Director of Finance of monies due to the Trust Director of Finance All Staff d.
 Recovery of debt Director of Finance Deputy Director of Finance e.
 Security of cash and other negotiable instruments Director of Finance Deputy Director of Finance 42.
-Stores and Receipt of Goods Responsibility for systems of control over stores and receipt of goods, issues and returns Director of Finance Clinical Directors, Divisional Managers, Hewitt Centre Managing Director, Heads of Departments or Head of Procurement b.
-Stocktaking arrangements Director of Finance Clinical Directors / Divisional Managers, Hewitt Centre Managing Director, Heads of Departments or Head of Procurement c.
+Stores and Receipt of Goods a.
+Responsibility for systems of control over stores and receipt of goods, issues and returns Director of Finance Clinical Directors, Divisional Managers, Heads of Departments or Head of Procurement b.
+Stocktaking arrangements Director of Finance Clinical Directors / Divisional Managers, Heads of Departments or Head of Procurement c.
 Responsibility for controls over pharmaceutical stock Head of Pharmacy Head of Pharmacy and Ward Managers d.
-Approve system for review of slow moving and obsolete items and for condemnation, disposal and replacement of all unserviceable items Director of Finance Clinical Directors, Divisional Managers, Hewitt Centre Managing Director, Heads of Departments or Head of Procurement
+Approve system for review of slow moving and obsolete items and for condemnation, disposal and replacement of all unserviceable items Director of Finance Clinical Directors, Divisional Managers, Heads of Departments or Head of Procurement